hans-vvv/Simple-IOS-XE-complaincy-reporter/README.md

 The template must only contains hierarchical items which you want to compare with the device configurations.
 Also you can specify one or more optional hierarchical configuration items after the "# Grouped optional config items" line in the template file.
 Multiple of these lines can be present to specify one or more optional items.
 Furthermore the <<>> 'sign' can be used as wildcard in the template file.
 At last, don't forget to put a "!" at the last line of the template file as this is used as a seperator.

 I think there are some self explanatory template items (starting with #) to include or exclude items from the template definitions.
 The logic of the script is tested with a large base of layer-2 switches.
 So hopefully all the bugs have run away.
-The result of the comparison is presented in the "complaincy_result.txt" text file.
+The result of the comparison is presented in the "complaincy_result.txt" text file which is returned by the script when you run it.

 Hans Verkerk - November 2020